callstack/react-native-builder-bob/docs/pages/build.md

    Here is what each of these fields mean:

-   - `source`: The path to the source code.
-It is used by `react-native-builder-bob` to detect the correct output files and provide better error messages.
    - `main`: The entry point for legacy setups that don't support the `exports` field.
 See [Compatibility](./esm.md#compatibility) for more details.
    - `types`: The entry point for the TypeScript definitions for legacy setups with `moduleResolution: node10` or `moduleResolution: node`.
    - `exports`: The entry points for tools that support the `exports` field in `package.json` - such as Node.js 12+, modern browsers and tools.
 See [the ESM support guide](./esm.md) for more details.